 Photovoltaic Modules (PV modules) – Universal Waste Management Regulations

-Photovoltaic Modules - Universal Waste Management Regulations Update
+Photovoltaic Modules - Universal Waste Management Regulations Approval

 On October 1, 2015, SB 489 (Monning, Chapter 419) was enacted to add section 25259 to Health and Safety Code, Division 20, Chapter 6.5, Article 17, which authorizes the Department to adopt regulations to designate end-of-life photovoltaic modules that are identified as hazardous waste as a universal waste and subject those modules to universal waste management.